canonical-ols/conn-check/README.rst

     The password to authenticate with.

 use_ssl
-    Whether to connect with ssl.
-Optional.
+    Optional flag whether to connect with ssl.
 Default: true.

 vhost
-    The vhost to connect to.
-Optional.
+    Optional vhost name to connect to.
 Default '/'.

 postgres